Promoting positive change in science with high profile DEI initiatives

 Nature AfricaNature Africa is free to access thanks to the financial support of a consortium of partners: The University of Cape Town (UCT), University of Johannesburg, University of Pretoria, University of the Witwatersrand, Stellenbosch University, and University of KwaZulu-Natal.
 The magazine launched with a virtual event, “How can Africa empower young researchers to lead a new science renaissance in the continent?”.

-Partner with Us
+Partner with Nature

-For nearly two centuries, Springer Nature has helped shaped today’s research landscape.
+For nearly two centuries, Nature has helped shaped today’s research landscape.
 Partnering with us on important topics like DEI in STEM is an authoritative showcase that helps organizations reach a significant global audience.
 We can collaborate on projects including:

 • Supported editorial content to demonstrate your organization’s commitment to a specific area of science or social responsibility.